-After the cancellation of zero-carbon policy, the Merton rule approach remains a powerful way to achieve energy-positive or zero-carbon development.
+After the cancellation of zero-carbon policy, the Merton rule approach remains a powerful way to drive energy-positive or zero-carbon development.

-to both climate mitigation and adaptation.
-It is important to note that in 2016 onshore wind installations above 50 MW were removed20 from the NSIP regime, and such applications are now dealt with by local planning authorities, based on the NPPF and associated Ministerial statements.
+policies which ensure that they make a contribution to both climate mitigation and adaptation.
+It is important to note that in 2016 onshore wind installations above 50 MW were removed from the NSIP regime, and such applications are now dealt with by local planning authorities, based on the NPPF and associated Ministerial statements.